 - Be the age of majority in your state.

 How do I apply?

 Apply at an Advance Financial location near you or online following these steps:

 - Visit Advance Financial’s site and hit the Get Cash Now button.

 - Create your account or sign up with your Facebook, Google or LinkedIn account.

 - Fill out the required information, which includes your Social Security number.

 - Submit your application and wait to find out if you’ve been approved.

 I got a flex loan — what’s next?

-You can withdraw money from your loan account up to your credit limit and choose to pay the minimum amount due or pay off your balance.
-By paying your balance, you save on interest.
+Withdraw money from your loan account up to your credit limit and choose to pay the minimum amount due or pay off your balance.
+When you pay your balance, you save on interest.
 The longer you hold a balance, the more you’ll pay in the long run.